*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 Other NYC Travel Tips

-*This post was written by Emily Poll, who lives in the Upper West City of Manhattan.
+*This post was written by Emily Poll, who lives in the Upper West Side of Manhattan.